What would a government shutdown mean for me? SNAP, student loans and travel impacts, explained

 But, similar to Social Security, there could be delays and disruptions to customer service due to furloughs.
 According to contingency details published by the Health and Human Services Department last week, about half of the Centers for Medicare and Medicaid Services is set to be furloughed in the event of a lapse of appropriations.

-Beyond Medicare and Medicaid, health care services for veterans are set to continue in the event of a shutdown.
+Beyond Medicare and Medicaid, healthcare services for veterans are set to continue in the event of a shutdown.
 The majority of programs funded by the Indian Health Service would also remain in operation and IHS has received advanced appropriations for the 2024 fiscal year, per a recent contingency plan.
+How could flights and other travel be impacted?

 Transportation Secretary Pete Buttigieg said Wednesday that air travel will remain safe in a shutdown, but that the training of new air traffic controllers will stop and 1,000 trainees will be furloughed.